 Third, Check Out Oshima Teru

 Oshima Teru CAVEAT EMPTOR is an up and coming website operated by Manabu Oshima since September 2005.
 The site's main purpose is to map out every property where unnatural deaths occurred and to show you the 'stigmatized properties' with burn marks from fires.
 Originally, it focused on the greater Tokyo area, but now they have extended into a near worldwide coverage including North America and Europe.
 They glean data from police reports and the media, visit the actual places or the courts to learn the correct addresses, and use Google maps to indicate where all the "stigmatized properties" around the world are.
-This site is getting popular and they even made a Google app.
 This site is also for free so to all of you are thinking of moving I'd recommend searching for a stigmatized property on Oshima Teru to make a stigmatized property your own.

 However, despite the worldwide coverage of Oshima Teru, most places are limited to major cities.
 So, what can you do now?
 Unfortunately, your last resort may be to walk around and ask the neighbors by yourself: "This unit is very cheap compared to the average price in this area, so is it only this unit or is everyone in this apartment building paying the same price?"
 Although it may be a difficult, time-consuming way, you may be able to gain fruitful information not only regarding stigmatized properties, but also about your potential landlord's or neighbors' personalities.